equinor/dm-docs/docs/docs/guides/development/architecture/architecture-decision-records/ADR-0001 - Support binary data.md

 TODO: Is it possible to add the binaryFile.something file to the package content, so that we can access it by an address with path?

-The binary files are uploaded before documents, using the `/blobs` endpoint, and we create a blob lookup table that we will use when we upload the documents.
+The binary files are uploaded before documents, using the `/blobs` endpoint, and at the same time we will create a blob lookup table that we will use when we upload the documents.

 ```
 {